JackalJoe/USB-Docs/(3) Ultraseedbox Applications/Resilio Sync.md

 ![](https://i.imgur.com/buAlwjj.jpg)

 Go to Preferences -> General.
 The only option you need to set here is **File download location**.
-Tt is used if you want to pull data from a client to your Ultraseedbox Server.
+Tt is used if you want to pull data from a client to your Ultra.cc Server.
 USB recommends logging into your slot and creating a new clean folder for your downloads and setting it in the above options.

 On SSH, do the following commands: